Cisco-AMP/java_security/blog.md

 This is where polymorphism and reflection come into play.
 We will be able to trick the the server into executing code we dictate by using these two concepts.

-#### Polymorphic Exploit Try
+#### Polymorphic Exploit (Attempt)

 First, notice that the `Submission` class has a `Collection<String>` member.
-Since collection is an interface, it's effectively saying that it doesn't care what type of `Collection` it is - any implementation will do.
+Since `Collection` is an interface, it is effectively saying that it doesn't care what type of `Collection` it is - any implementation will do.
 This makes some sense since the result will be the same with `ArrayList<String>`, `HashSet<String>` and other normal implementations of `Collection`.
 What if it isn't a normal collection implementation?
 What if an attacker supplied a custom collection with the behavior they want?
 That is exactly what we will try to do.

-The rest of this post will use client code that looks like this.
+The rest of this post will use client code that looks like this (full source in [our repo](https://github.com/Cisco-AMP/java_security)).
 ```java
 Submission submission = new Submission(makeExploitCollection());